+6.1 Risk management is the process of mitigating the risks faced by a bank.
+With regard to operational risk, several methods may be adopted for mitigating the risk.
+For example, losses that might arise on account of natural disasters can be insured against.
+Losses that might arise from business disruptions due to telecommunication or electrical failures can be mitigated by establishing redundant backup facilities.
+Loss due to internal factors, like employee fraud or product flaws, which may be difficult to identify and insure against, can be mitigated through strong internal auditing procedures.

-- 6.1 Although a framework of formal, written policies and procedures is critical, it needs to be reinforced through a strong control culture that promotes sound risk management practices.
-Both the Board of Directors and senior management are responsible for establishing a strong internal control culture in which control activities are an integral part of the regular activities of a bank, since such integration enables quick responses to changing conditions and avoids unnecessary costs. - 6.2 A system of effective internal controls is a critical component of bank management and a foundation for the safe and sound operation of banking organisations.
+6.2 Although a framework of formal, written policies and procedures is critical, it needs to be reinforced through a strong control culture that promotes sound risk management practices.
+Both the Board of Directors and senior management are responsible for establishing a strong internal control culture in which control activities are an integral part of the regular activities of a bank, since such integration enables quick responses to changing conditions and avoids unnecessary costs.

+6.3 A system of effective internal controls is a critical component of bank management and a foundation for the safe and sound operation of banking organisations.
 Such a system can also help to ensure that the bank will comply with laws and regulations as well as policies, plans, internal rules and procedures, and decrease the risk of unexpected losses or damage to the bank's reputation.
 Internal control is a process effected by the Board of Directors, senior management and all levels of personnel.
-It is not solely a procedure or policy that is performed at a certain point in time, but rather it is continually operating at all levels within the bank. - 6.3 The internal control process, which historically has been a mechanism for reducing instances of fraud, misappropriation and errors, has become more extensive, addressing all the various risks faced by banking organisations.
-It is now recognised that a sound internal control process is critical to a bank's ability to meet its established goals, and to maintain its financial viability. - 6.4 In varying degrees, internal control is the responsibility of everyone in a bank.
+It is not solely a procedure or policy that is performed at a certain point in time, but rather it is continually operating at all levels within the bank.

+6.4 The internal control process, which historically has been a mechanism for reducing instances of fraud, misappropriation and errors, has become more extensive, addressing all the various risks faced by banking organisations.
+It is now recognised that a sound internal control process is critical to a bank's ability to meet its established goals, and to maintain its financial viability.

+6.5 In varying degrees, internal control is the responsibility of everyone in a bank.
 Almost all employees produce information used in the internal control system or take other actions needed to effect control.
 An essential element of a strong internal control system is the recognition by all employees of the need to carry out their responsibilities effectively and to communicate to the appropriate level of management any problems in operations, instances of non-compliance with the code of conduct, or other policy violations or illegal actions that are noticed.
-It is essential that all personnel within the bank understand the importance of internal control and are actively engaged in the process.
-While having a strong internal control culture does not guarantee that an organisation will reach its goals, the lack of such a culture provides greater opportunities for errors to go undetected or for improprieties to occur.
+It is essential that all personnel within the bank understand the importance of internal control culture does not guarantee that an organisation will reach its goals, the lack of such a culture provides greater opportunities for errors to go undetected or for improprieties to occur.

-6.5 An effective internal control system requires that
+6.6 An effective internal control system requires that